Parathyroid Hormone, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash

 7. Inspect specimen for visible blood or tissue contamination:

 -a.
 If bloody, centrifuge specimen and transfer supernatant to a new plastic aliquot tube (5-mL standard tube) to send to laboratory.
 The supernatant, not the cellular material, is used for analysis.

 -b.
 If specimen is clear, centrifugation is not necessary.

-7. Refrigerate within 1 to 2 hours of collection and freeze within 2 to 4 hours of collection.
-Send frozen to the laboratory.
+8. Refrigerate within 1 to 2 hours of collection and freeze within 2 to 4 hours of collection.

-Note: If more than 1 site is biopsied, each washing material should be submitted on a separate tube and under a different order number.
-The biopsied site of each specimen must be clearly identified in LIS and/or batch sheet.
+1. If more than 1 site is biopsied, each washing material should be submitted on a separate tube and under a different order number.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.